The psychological aftermath of hurricanes

 "If you look a year out, there's only going to be a small percentage of survivors who meet criteria for mental disorders, such as PTSD and major depressive disorder," Lowe said.

-Jeff Temple, an associate professor at University of Texas Medical Branch, said that in the immediate aftermath of a disaster, many people will experience symptoms, and yet their ranks dwindle as time passes.
+Jeff Temple, a professor at University of Texas Medical Branch, said that in the immediate aftermath of a disaster, many people will experience symptoms, and yet their ranks dwindle as time passes.

 "Right away, the first month, if the symptoms are to a high degree or worrisome, that's when we would diagnose acute stress disorder," he said.
 And if the symptoms persist longer than a month, that's when PTSD might be diagnosed.